dustinpfister/blog_posts/_posts/js-document-queryselector.md

 ## 1 - The basics of Document.querySelector, and Document.querySelectorAll

 If you are familiar with jQuery then you will like document querySelector as a way to gain references to an element.
 This allows for a wide range of possibilities for gaining accesses to dom elements.
+An element reference can be obtained by Id, class, and tag name rather than just one of those ways to go about selecting elements such as with the document get element by id method, or the get elements by class name method.

-An element reference can be obtained by Id, class, and tag name.
-In addition there is also the document querySelectorAll method that works more or less the same, but as you would expect returns a collection of elements rather that just a single element.
+In addition there is also the document querySelectorAll method that works more or less the same as query selector, but as you would expect returns a collection of elements rather that just a single element.
+The return value of query selector all is a node list rather than an html collection though, but aside from that, and maybe some backward compatibility concerns the method is a good choice for getting a collection of elements.

+In this section I will be going over a few quick examples of these methods for starters.
+I try to always keep these examples as simple as possible, but I still assume that you have at least some background when it comes to [getting started with javaScript in general](/2018/11/27/js-getting-started/).

 ### 1.1 - Query selector will return a single element reference